Class dates: April 23, May 14 & June 25

 Buddhism 1.0 Course: Basics Practices & Teachings will meet 3 times over a 3 month period.
 It will offer a comprehensive guide for living the Buddhist teachings that allows practitioners to flourish with clarity, happiness, and well-being.
 Open to beginners and veteran practitioners who are looking for a refresher course.
 Limited enrollment.

 Students will learn how to practice mindfulness (sati) whether they are working, eating, parenting, driving, walking, or simply sitting and breathing, with the aim to fully enjoy life’s gifts and to better cope with life’s challenges wherever they are.
-Furthermore, students will explore in a clear and concrete way the fundamentals of the Buddha’s core teachings, the Four Noble Truths, and its methods to live a happier life through reflection and meditation.
+Furthermore, students will explore in a clear and concrete way the fundamentals of the Buddha’s core teachings, the Four Noble Truths and The Noble Eightfold Path, and their methods to live a happier and flourishing life through reflection and meditation.

 This Buddhism 1.0 course module covers a 3 month period in order to help students experience a variety of mindfulness practices and deepen their knowledge of the Buddha’s basics teachings.
 Also, the duration of this module offers students exposure to needed community practice; students are encouraged to attend our twice a month Practice and Talk Meetings that gather prior to the classes at 9 am.